 Tells the story of a young man's struggle to keep his world from changing.
 Placed in the rural setting of the mid 1950's, it revolves around William Jamison and his colorful old Grampa Jack...
 See full summary »

-The American oil company KIC Corporation is building an ice road to explore the remote Northern Arctic National Wildlife Refuge seeking energy independence.
-Independent environmentalists work together in a drilling base headed by the tough Ed Pollack in a sort of agreement with the government, approving procedures and sending reports of the operation.
-When one insane team member is found dead naked on the snow, the environmentalist James Hoffman suspects that sour gases may have been accidentally released in the spot provoking hallucinations and insanity in the group.
-After a second fatal incident, he convinces Ed to travel with the team to a hospital for examination.
-However, weird events happen trapping the group in the base.
+The American oil company North Corporation is building an ice road to explore the remote Northern Arctic National Wildlife Refuge seeking oil.
+The independent environmentalists together with the base leader, Ed Pollack, reach an agreement with the government, approving procedures and reports of the operation.
+When a team member is found dead naked on the snow, the environmentalist James Hoffman suspects that gases may have been accidentally released from the drill site provoking hallucinations and insanity in the group.
+After a second fatal incident, he convinces Ed to travel with the team to a hospital for examination, however, people continue to die.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 In scene where Maxwell visits KIK Test well, his gloves are on and off during the scenes.
 See more »